stowball/Layout-Engine/README.md

 Up to 2 classes are applied to `<html>` with the syntax: `.vendor-vendor_name` and `.vendor-vendor_name-version` (optional)

-A JavaScript object with up to 2 properties is exposed: `layoutEngine.vendor` and `layoutEngine.version` (optional)
+A JavaScript object with up to 2 properties is exposed: `layoutEngine.vendor` and `layoutEngine.version` (optional).

+If combined with CssUserAgent (http://cssuseragent.org), Layout Engine will also help identify the default Android Browser, by adding a class of `ua-android-browser` to `<html>`.
+Why would you need this?
+Applying a border or background to `<select>`s make them render as text inputs.
+Also, AOSP Browser's radio buttons and checkboxes are very badly positioned compared to other browsers.

 ---